rutendoc/VaimoFEAssignment/README.md

 ## Instructions for compiling and running the code:
-The app can be cloned from https://github.com/rutendoc/VaimoFEAssignment.git and run in Visual Studio Code, ensuring that git and node package manager (npm) are installed.
+The app can be cloned from https://github.com/rutendoc/VaimoFEAssignment.git and run in Visual Studio Code, ensuring that git and node package manager (npm) are installed (run 'npm install' in your terminal to install all the app's dependencies).
-To run the code simply cd into you workspace and type 'npm start' in a new terminal.
+To run the code simply cd into you workspace and run 'npm start' in your terminal.

 ## Brief overview of the architecture.
 The app has been built using ReactJS.
-I used simple CSS as I am not well-versed with the recommend CSS preprocessors (Less and Sass).
+I used simple CSS as I am not well-versed with the recommended CSS preprocessors (Less and Sass).

 ## Summary
 This was my first real experience with ReactJS and I found it to be pretty neat.
 I will definitely use it again.
 My styling skills need enhancement, as using raw (old school) css is quite tedious.
 I have enrolled in some short courses to improve this.
-Fetching and manipulating data from the API also proved to be a bit of a challenge that I need to practise, and overcome, and as such some of the requirements were not adequately fufilled.
-This is something I will continue to work on with urgency.
+I tried to focus more on the visual aspect (my code structure might need some cleaning up but it is readable).

 # Getting Started with Create React App